polkadot-developers/knowledgebase/current/smart-contracts/contracts-pallet.md

 The EVM charges for storage fees only at the time of storage.
 This one-time cost results in some permanent amount of storage being used on the blockchain, _forever_, which is economically unsound.
-The SRML Contracts module attempts to repair this through [storage rent](#storage-rent) which ensures that any data that persists on the blockchain is appropriately charged for those resources.
+The Contracts module attempts to repair this through [storage rent](#storage-rent) which ensures that any data that persists on the blockchain is appropriately charged for those resources.

 The Contracts module chooses to approach contract creation using a [two-step